nishuR31/Stack/README.md

-### Stack Implementation with Colorful CLI
+### <h1>Stack Implementation with Colorful CLI </h1>

-This Python project implements a basic stack data structure with essential operations such as push, pop, peek, display, and check for emptiness.
-The project leverages the `colorama` library to enhance the command-line interface (CLI) with vibrant colors, providing a more engaging user experience.
+**This Python project implements a basic stack data structure with essential operations such as push, pop, peek, display, and check for emptiness.
+The project leverages the `colorama` library to enhance the command-line interface (CLI) with vibrant colors, providing a more engaging user experience.**

 <br>